 so central to the Christian faith: "The Sacred Heart is…quite rightly considered the chief sign and symbol

 of that love with which the divine Redeemer continually loves the eternal Father and all human beings without exception."

 (Catechism of the Catholic Church §478).
 Yet Teresa Higginson's

 great mission was to promote devotion to the Sacred Head of Our Lord as the Seat of Divine Wisdom, not as

-and directs the heart: wisdom guides love.
+the heart: wisdom guides love.

 Origin of the Devotion

 This is best given in Teresa's own words, written in obedience to her spiritual

 director (her sentences are quite long!)
 It seems Lady Kerr's biography might be mistaken concerning the first revelation.